connordoner/dotfiles/README.md

 This repository contains version-controlled dotfiles that I use on my MacBook Pro at work and MacBook Air at home.

+## Prerequisites

+My public SSH key is hardcoded in files within the Git configuration.
+For that reason, make sure that you either have my SSH key set in `~/.ssh/id_ed25519` or fork this repository and hardcode your own.

 ## Installation

 To install the dotfiles to the current user account, run `./install.sh`.